aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/shadoweffect/_index.md

 ### getDistance() {#getDistance--}

+<b>@deprecated.</b> Please use the 'distance' property instead.
 Gets and sets the distance of the shadow.
 Range from 0 to 200 points.

 ```javascript
 getDistance() : number;